silash35/model-library/docs/faq.md

 The same dictionary also provides a broader meaning:

-> _“a simple representation of a system or process, especially one that can be used in calculations or predictions of what might happen.”_
+> _“A simple representation of a system or process, especially one that can be used in calculations or predictions of what might happen.”_

 This second definition captures what we call mathematical models: abstractions described by equations or algorithms.
 These models are essential tools for studying systems in engineering, science, and many other fields, and they are the primary focus of this repository.